-Mukta Jagdish, Dr. Jerritta.S
+^{1}Mukta Jagdish and 2 Jerritta.S

-Research Scholar, Department of Computer Science and Engineering, School of Engineering, Vels Institute of Science Technology &Advanced Studies (VISTAS), Vels University, Chennai, TN, India.
+1Research Scholar, Department of Computer Science and Engineering, School of Engineering, Vels Institute of Science Technology &Advanced Studies (VISTAS), Vels University, Chennai, TN, India.

-Abstract -Every year problem arrives due to oil spills in ocean.
-In this research, comparing of algorithms take place which results in less time consuming, oil spill tracking, oil spill area, patches and spill patterns.
-This work helps in regular monitoring of oil spills.
-This approach find out which algorithm is best suited for detection and tracking of oil spill in ocean with low time complexity.
-In this work input image taken from ASAR RADAR SAT-2 from Gulf of Mexico region.
-Here morphological closing techniques can be used as a good tool for monitoring and identifying the occurrence of oil spill and Synthetic aperture radar image serves as a good sensor for surveying of oil spill.
-In conclusion, after comparing algorithms, morphological technique serves as excellent method for detection of oil spill with low time complexity.
+ABSTRACT: Here different techniques are used to find out which is best suited for detection of oil spill with low time complexity.
+This work is carried out using ASAR RADARSAT-2 image, which is capture from Gulf of Mexico region.
+Main objective of doing this research is to compare algorithms to determine dark patches, bands and tracking of oil spills in given input satellite images with less time consuming.
+After comparing algorithms morphological closing techniques act as good tools for oil spill detection and advance synthetic aperture radar image serves as a good sensor for surveying of oil spill.
+In conclusion, after comparing five algorithms, morphological technique serves as excellent method for detection of oil spill with low time complexity.